On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

-Based on what we have said so far, the line segment associated to a tube is only well-defined up to a rescaling centered at the origin of $U^\trop$ (which should not be interpreted as rescaling the tangent vector $\rho$).
+Note that the line segment $\ell(V)$ associated to a tube $V$ is only well-defined up to a rescaling centered at the origin of $U^\trop$ (which should not be interpreted as rescaling the tangent vector $\rho$).
 When constructing more complicated tropical curves, we can make use of this freedom to make different segments meet each other.

 The general prescription for associating a tropical curve to a holomorphic curve $u: T\to \Sigma$ is to decompose the domain $T$ into a collection of tubes.
 These meet each other over the critical values of the map $\pi \circ u: T \to S$ (we regard the images of the punctures as critical values).
-At each critical value, several of the tubes interact, and we draw the corresponding segments as intersecting.
+At each critical value, several of the tubes interact, and we draw the corresponding segments as having a common endpoint.
 If necessary we can rescale some of the segments so that they all meet at the same point.
-(In principle, this sort of arbitrary choice can create a consistency issue if the resulting graph contains a cycle, but when considering genus zero operations such as the product, the graph will be a tree).
+In principle, this sort of arbitrary choice can create a consistency issue if the resulting graph contains a cycle, but when considering genus zero operations such as the product, the graph will be a tree.

 There is a \emph{balancing condition} enforced by the topology of $T$ itself.
 When there is no puncture involved, the balancing condition says that the integral tangent vectors of the segments meeting at the vertex, taken in the direction away from the vertex, with the appropriate weights, sum to zero.
 This is because the integer tangent vectors multiplied by the weights correspond to the classes of the loops in the various tubes, and the preimage of a small interval around the critical value yields a two-chain bounded by the sum of these loops.
 The situation is slightly different if there are punctures involved.
 If the critical value is at $s \in S$, then the punctures must be asymptotic to Reeb orbits at this value of $s$.
-The homology classes of such a loop is proportional to $v_\Reeb(s)$, which is the radial direction.
+The homology class of such a loop is proportional to $v_\Reeb(s)$, which is the radial direction.
 Therefore, the balancing condition holds if we add radial segments emanating from the vertex in question, pointing into the origin in the case of negative punctures, and away from the origin in the case of positive punctures.
+This gives us the \emph{broken line diagram of $u: T \to V$}.